Collab4exaNBody/exaDEM/doc/paper/joss/paper.md

 	- The Recursive Coordinate Bissection method is used for the load balancing,
 - I/O support for check and restart files (MPI-IO files),
 - Paraview output files containing fields,
-- Drivers: rigid wall, rotating drum or mesh of polyhedron surface for complex geometries such as funnel (see figure \autoref{fig:funnel}),
+- Drivers: rigid wall, rotating drum or mesh of polyhedron surface for complex geometries such as funnel (see \autoref{fig:funnel}),
 - Time integration scheme: Velocity Verlet,
 - Contact detection: Linked-cell method and Verlet Lists,
 - Force fields: contact force (Hooke law), cohesive force, and gravity.